 However, we still can’t recommend it for reducing blood glucose levels due to the small number of clinical trials.

-Chayote may also reduce blood pressure and act as a diuretic, so it’s best to consult a doctor if you take blood pressure medications or diuretics.
-However, you could probably take it in moderate amounts, making sure you don’t overeat it.
+Chayote may also reduce blood pressure and act as a diuretic, so it’s best to consult a doctor if someone takes blood pressure medications or diuretics.
+However, we could probably take it in moderate amounts, making sure we don’t overeat it.

-Also, you can puree it to make a soup using chicken stock, garlic, onion, red pepper flakes, and cilantro.
-Another option is to combine it with potatoes, garlic, onions, and chicken as a main dish.
+Also, we can puree it to make a soup using chicken stock, garlic, onion, red pepper flakes, and cilantro.
+Another option is to combine it with potatoes, garlic, onions, and chicken as the main dish.